wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 - **Optimization** - capable of performing untrusted off-chain computations which can optimize gas costs
 - **Customizability** - allows for specific strategies like batching, conditional delivery, multi-chain deliveries, and more
 - **Incentive Structure** - developers have the freedom to design an incentive structure suitable for their application
-- **Enhanced UX** - the ability to perform steps 2 and 3 of the cross-chain process on behalf of the user can simplify the user experience
+- **Enhanced UX** - the ability to retrieve a VAA from the Guardian Network and perform an action on the target chain using the VAA on behalf of the user can simplify the user experience

 **Implementation**